persistenceOne/eth-validator-key-creation/README.md

 ```
 - For more help just pass -h flag `python3 activate.py -h`

-### Activating all verified keys [!!
+### Generate signature for failed keys [!!
 TO BE USED ONLY IN CASE OF NODE OPERATOR SCRIPT CRASHING]
 generate_signature_and_submit.py
 - This script will generate a signature for private key and submit it to pstake keysmanager smart contract
 - Params to pass: